Weather expert Michael Wyllie joined Weather Watch on October 22, 2004, for a live interview.

 Question: How do hurricanes gain strength?

 Michael Wyllie: Hurricanes gain in strength when they go over areas of warm water and low sheer in the upper atmosphere.
-Just the right types of conditions with warm water and week wind sheer is the perfect conditions for them to strengthen.
-Sometimes during the life of a storm, they will move across these areas of very warm water near 90 degrees, and very low wind sheer, and the storm can intensify rapidly.
+Just the right types of conditions with warm water and weak wind shear allow them to strengthen.
+Sometimes during the life of a storm, they will move across these areas of very warm water near 90 degrees, and very low wind shear, and the storm can intensify rapidly.
 We saw that during Ivan, where the storm went over an island and lost strength, then gained strength when it went back over the water west of Florida.

 Question: What was the biggest hurricane ever?